-Sometimes, the system briefly exports to the grid due to sudden changes in energy consumption.
+Sometimes the system briefly imports from/exports to the grid, due to sudden changes in energy consumption.

 As with all grid-solar-battery systems, the solar panels generate power during the day.
 This power is used firstly to support your household load, with any excess energy going to the battery.

 If there is still solar after this, it will feed back into the grid.
 At times of high-power usage, or at night and on low-sunlight days, the home draws power from the battery and as a last resort the grid.